 It might not work for you, but it still worked while writing this article.
 So, just give it a shot.

 I am not sure that it is lawful, so please proceed at your own risk.

 Most of the time, unfortunately, Carfax reports are not given away at no discount.

-Luckily, there are a few ways you can get your hands on one for free, and if you can’t get a free Carfax study, consider using one of the free Carfax alternatives I’ve described above.
+Luckily, there are a few ways you can get your hands on one for free, and if you don’t know how to get a free carfax report consider using one of the free Carfax alternatives I’ve described above.